Mannish Boy: Charts and recognition

 The song reached number five during a stay of six weeks in the Billboard R&B chart.
 The song was Muddy Waters' only chart appearance on the UK Singles Chart, peaking at number 51 in 1988.

 In 1986, Muddy Waters' original "Mannish Boy" was inducted into the Blues Hall of Fame "Classics of Blues Recordings" category.
 It was also included in the Rock and Roll Hall of Fame's list of the "500 Songs that Shaped Rock and Roll".
 "Mannish Boy" is ranked number 425 in Rolling Stone magazine's list of the "500 Greatest Songs of All Time".
+The early David Bowie band, the Mannish Boys, took its name from the song, as did the blues band The Mannish Boys.